varnish/Varnish-Book/varnish_book.rst

    **After finishing this course, you will be able to install and configure the Varnish server, and write effective VCL code.**
    The Varnish Book is designed for attendees of Varnish Plus courses.
    Varnish Plus is a commercial suite by Varnish Software that offers products for scalability, customization, monitoring, and expert support services.
-   The engine of Varnish Plus is Varnish Cache Plus, which is the enhenced commercial edition of Varnish Cache.
+   The engine of Varnish Plus is Varnish Cache Plus, which is the enhanced commercial edition of Varnish Cache.

    Varnish Cache Plus should not be confused with Varnish Plus, a product offering by Varnish Software.
    Varnish Cache Plus is one of the software components available for Varnish Plus customers.